nikolaposa/notifier/README.md

 Messages are sent using message `SendServiceInterface` implementations.

-Out of the box, only `EmailMessage` and related `NativeMailer` is supported, but custom can be created and consumed.
+Out of the box, Notify provides email, SMS and push message types, as well as their related send services.

 ### Strategies